Russian irregular units in Ukraine: Arbat Battalion

 The "Arbat" Separate Guards Special Purpose Battalion is a unit of Armenian volunteers that is part of the Russian Armed Forces.
 The unit has been described as mercenaries and as a paramilitary.

 The "Arbat" Battalion was sent to the front on 2 July 2023 after a sendoff ceremony in the Armenian Cathedral of Moscow.
 They were blessed in a ceremony by clergy.
 The Ukrainian diocese of the Armenian Apostolic Church condemned the blessing, calling it "unacceptable and reprehensible".
 Russian milbloggers speculated that the battalion may be made up of Russian Armenians, Abkhazian Armenians, and volunteers from Armenia proper.

 On 25 October 2023, an interview was published with the commander of the battalion, who claimed that the unit was part of Donetsk People's Republic formations.
 He also said that the unit contained a detachment that was composed "almost entirely" of former Wagner Group mercenaries who had signed contracts with the Russian Ministry of Defence.
 He said that this detachment "sends drone operators, electronic warfare (EW) specialists, and other fighters to other units in different frontline sectors as needed".

 The Arbat Battalion has operated primarily in the Avdiivka direction, where they have taken heavy losses.

 On September 18 the Armenian government arrested three individuals and alleged that the battalion, with Russian backing, had attempted to overthrow the Armenian government in a coup.

 On February 3, 2025, an explosion at a luxury apartment complex in Moscow killed the battalion's founder Armen Sarkisian.
 Who was responsible for the attack was unclear.

+On February 9, 2026 its commander since 2023, Ayk Gasparyan, was killed in combat, according to the Russian-installed mayor of the occupied Ukrainian city of Horvlinka.